 Before your arrival at JUC, here are a few things you should take care of:

-All incoming students must complete and submit the housing, arrival, and course pre-registration forms below.
+All incoming students must submit the Housing Form and Travel Form below.

 Please schedule your arrival in Jerusalem on the date that campus housing opens for your study program.
 To get to our campus from the Ben Gurion Airport, follow the insructions below:

-The easiest way to get to campus from the airport is by taking a sherut, which is a large shared taxi for 10 people (click here to see what they look like).
-Sheruts run 24-hours a day, including Shabbat, and the cost is $20 or 70 shekels.
+The easiest way to get to campus from the airport is by taking a sherut, which is a shared taxi for 10 people (click here to see what they look like).
+Sheruts run 24-hours a day, including Shabbat, and the cost is $20 (USD) or 73 shekels per person.
 You do not need to tip your driver.

 Tell the sherut driver that you want to be dropped off at The American Institute on Mount Zion.
-If he does not recognize the name, you can tell him the Hebrew name: "Machon Amerikai."
+If they do not recognize the name, you can tell them the Hebrew name: "Machon Amerikai."
+To avoid any additional fees, wait for the seats to fill before leaving.
+Then, prepare to hand payment to the sherut driver after arrival to your destination, when your bags are unloaded.

 Avoid using GPS or online maps.
 They are unreliable when navigating to JUC.